GiuffreLab/awx-operator/README.md

 AWX release version `20.1.0`

-It has been tested on the following server distrobutions
+It has been tested on the following server distributions
 - `Ubuntu`
 - `Rocky Linux`
 - `Debian`
 - `Fedora`

+If you want to install a specific version of AWX-Operator, alter `line 934` from `:latest` to whatever specific version you wish to install.
 # Pre-requisite

-makesure you have kubernetes running on a host with atleast 4 cpus & 6GB ram.
+make sure you have kubernetes running on a host with at least 4 cpus & 6GB ram.

 # Deploying awx operator, postgres, awx